gem/oq-engine/doc/adv-manual/general.rst

 post-process hundreds of GB of ground motion fields produced by an event based calculation, you should *not* use the CSV output, at least if you care about efficiency.
-To manage this case (huge amounts of data) there a specific solution, which is also able to manage the case of data lacking a predefined exporter: the ``Extractor`` API.
+To manage this case (huge amounts of data) there is a specific solution, which is also able to manage the case of data lacking a predefined exporter: the ``Extractor`` API.

 There are actually two different kind of extractors: the simple